harness/developer-hub/docs/internal-developer-portal/plugins/list-of-plugins/firehydrant.md

 ## Support

-The plugin is owned by Firehydrant and managed in the [Backstage repository](https://github.com/backstage/backstage) as an open-source project.
+The plugin is owned by FireHydrant and managed in the [Backstage repository](https://github.com/backstage/backstage) as an open-source project.
 Create a GitHub issue to report bugs or suggest new features for the plugin.